 #7 of 23 Places to Visit in Palakkad

-At a distance of 47 Kms from Coimbatore and 51 Kms from Palakkad, Siruvani Dam is a wonderful place located in thick forest in Palakkad district of Kerala.
+At a distance of 47 km from Coimbatore and 51 km from Palakkad, Siruvani Dam is a man-made reservoir located in the Palakkad district of Kerala.
 It is one of the beautiful places to vsit as part of Palakkad tour.

 #8 of 23 Places to Visit in Palakkad

-At a distance of 30 Kms from Palakkad & 77 Kms from Coimbatore, Meenvallam Waterfalls is a magnificent 5 step waterfall near Karimba town in Palakkad district of the Kerala.
+At a distance of 30 km from Palakkad & 77 km from Coimbatore, Meenvallam Waterfalls is a magnificent waterfall situated near Karimba town in the Palakkad district of the Kerala.
 It is one of the popular waterfalls in Kerala, and among the top Palakkad tourist places.

 Heritage | Pilgrimage

 #9 of 23 Places to Visit in Palakkad

-At a distance of 81 km from Kochi, 55 km from Athirapally, 69 km from Palakkad, 113 km from Kozhikode, 114 km from Coimbatore, 279 km from Trivandrum and 280 km from Madurai, Thrissur (also known as Trichur) is a city situated in central Kerala.
-It is one of the most popular places to visit in Kerala and among the famous places to visit near Coimbatore & Kochi as well.
+At a distance of 55 km from Athirapally, 69 km from Palakkad, 81 km from Kochi, 113 km from Kozhikode, 114 km from Coimbatore, 279 km from Trivandrum and 280 km from Madurai, Thrissur (also known as Trichur) is a city situated in central Kerala.
+It is one of the most popular places to visit in Kerala, and among the famous places to visit near Coimbatore & Kochi as well.